slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Social inadequacy (creepiness) is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.
 - Field tactics:
 	- «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
 	- Eye contact builds trust.
-Don't hide yourself.
-Don't wait to start talking.
+Don’t hide yourself.
+Don’t wait to start talking.
 A group or a double might be an easy place to start.
 	- Small and open groups.
 Opening line: "Hi, I’m X and I dont know anybody in this party."
 	- Go to the bar and meet people there or help the hosters to serve food.
 	- You should go on after 10 or 15 minutes, think about it as exploring.
 How to politely end conversations: